hars321/todo-api/README.md

 # todo
-This repository contains the todo app react and nodejs files
+This repository contains the todo app nodejs files.

+To run file : node index.js